jaredLunde/stellar-apps/packages/inst-templates/create-static-react-app/README.md

       e.g. a `core` or `shared` directory.
 You will then be able to import these libraries into your application via the alias `~[library name]` e.g. `import {Header} from '~core'`

+## Configuring CloudFormation
+You should pay special attention to these values in `serverless.yml` ***EVERY TIME*** you create a new app from this template.
+This should be the ***FIRST THING*** you do after you create an app.

+1. The default template assumes you're using a unique bucket for the public client assets of this application.
+If you're using a shared bucket that already exists, be sure to delete the `resources.Resources.ClientS3Bucket` section of the `serverless.yml` that gets generated.

+2. The default behavior for client buckets is to `retain` them on `teardown` so as not to accidentally empty a bucket that is in use by other applications.
+To change this behavior, assuming your bucket is unique, you can change the option for `retain` to `false` in `custom.syncBundle['webpack/client.config.js'].bucket` and comment out `resources.Resources.ClientS3Bucket.DeletionPolicy`.

+3. The default behavior for managing ACM certificates is to `retain` them on `teardown`.
+This is to prevent encountering errors when you try to remove certificates that are still in use by other applications, e.g. wildcard certificates.
+To change this behavior, set `retain` to `false` in `custom.certificateManager.retain`

 ## Managing the application
 ### Starting the app in the `development` stage and `development` NODE_ENV on a local server
 ```bash